fthomas/crjdt/README.md

-This is an implementation of the data structures and algorithms described in the paper [A Conflict-Free Replicated JSON Datatype][paper] by *Martin Kleppmann and Alastair R. Beresford* in Scala.
+This is an implementation of the data structures and algorithms described in the paper [A Conflict-Free Replicated JSON Datatype][paper] by *Martin Kleppmann and Alastair R. Beresford*.

 ## Getting Started